 Rome’s Forgotten War

-In 29BC Rome launched a war against the Cantabrians - a rebel mountain tribe in northern Spain.
-Caesar Augustus led this campaign in person, together with his general, Marcus Agrippa, but it still took them ten years to subdue these dogged warrior tribes.
-Now, archaeologists are unearthing vast amounts of evidence and piecing together - for the first time - the entire history of this conflict.
-The wealth of unseen archaeology in this story is so compelling that we plan to turn it into a documentary film.
+In 29BC Rome launched a war against the last rebel mountain tribes in northern Spain - the Asturians and the Cantabrians.
+Caesar Augustus led this campaign in person, together with his general, Marcus Agrippa, but it still took them ten years to subdue these dogged warriors.
+Now, archaeologists are unearthing vast amounts of evidence that this was more than conquest; it was annihilation.
+We plan to turn this story into a documentary film and we invite you to be part of the journey.

 Director: Sarah Jobling